comgongi/auto-aim/README.md

 ### 1. **Framework Overview**
 Auto-Aim initiates with a clearly defined goal, which can be adversarial (e.g., eliciting harmful or misaligned outputs) or benign (eliciting responses that deviate from the intended functionality).

-### 2. **Scoring Criteria Generation**
-The framework generates a bespoke 10-step scoring system, with a score of **1** indicating the goal has been reached and **10** indicating it has not.
-This allows for precise assessment of the AI's responses.

-### 3. **Iterative Attack Process**
+### 2. **Iterative Attack Process**
 The core operation involves deploying an initial attack prompt, capturing the AI’s response, scoring it, and generating feedback.
-This feedback informs subsequent iterations.

 ### 4. **Adaptive Prompt Enhancement**
 Multiple agents, each with unique tactics, refine and enhance attack prompts based on previous results.
-This adaptive process increases the likelihood of achieving the goal by systematically lowering the score through iterations.

-### 5. **Goal Achievement and Output**
+### 5. **Goal Achievement**
-The iterative process continues until the score reaches **1**, indicating successful goal attainment.
+The iterative process continues until the score reaches successful goal attainment.
 The output is the optimized attack prompt that effectively meets the goal criteria.

 ### 6. **Framework Capabilities**
-- **High Success Rate**: Demonstrated 100% success rate in generating adversarial outputs across several LLM models.
+- **High Success Rate**:
-- **System and Manual Testing**: Generates attack goals to test system prompts or manuals, aiding in evaluating AI compliance.
+- **System and Manual Testing**:
-- **Multi-Turn and Multimodal Attacks**: Supports attacks leveraging past conversation data and multimodal attacks targeting image and video models.
+- **Multi-Turn and Multimodal Attacks**:

-### 7. **Novel and Distinct Features**
+### 7. **Distinct Features**
 - **Multiple Agents with Diverse Tactics**: Each iteration uses agents with distinct strategies, enhancing adaptability.
 - **Goal-Specific Scoring Criteria**: Unique scoring systems for each goal allow precise, tailored evaluations.
 - **Dynamic Learning from Past Successes**: The framework continuously adapts by integrating examples of successful prompts and avoiding reliance on outdated strategies.